 How do you get an appointment?

 If you are eligible you should be invited by your GP practice to make an appointment for an annual health check.
 Or you can contact them to ask for an appointment.

 More information about annual health checks, including reasonable adjustments that can be made, are available on the Annual Health Check page of the NHS UK website.

 There are lots of organisations who can help you with your mental health and wellbeing.
 There is a list available on Southend's Local Offer.

-The Southend, Essex and Thurrock Children's and Adolescent's Mental Health Service (SET CAMHS) provides advice and support to children, young people and families who are in need of support with their emotional wellbeing or mental health difficulties.
-The service covers Southend, Essex and Thurrock and is open to young people between the ages of 0-18, or up to 25 for those with special educational needs.
+The Southend, Essex and Thurrock Children's and Adolescent's Mental Health Service (SET CAMHS) provides advice and support to children, young people who are in need of support with their emotional wellbeing or mental health difficulties.
+The service is for young people up to 18 years old, or up to 25 for those with special educational needs.

 Serious or life-threatening emergencies

-If you or someone you know is in mental health crisis and requires serious or life threatening emergency mental or physical care, dial 999 immediately.
+If you or someone you know is in crisis and requires serious or life threatening emergency mental or physical care, dial 999 immediately.

 Share this page: